swiyu-admin-ch/swiyu-admin-ch.github.io/_posts/2025-12-04-release-announcements-december-2025.md

 - [Getting started with the swiyu Generic Issuer](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-issuer/) has been updated to match the new swiyu-issuer repository
 - [Getting started with the swiyu Generic Verifier](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-verifier/) has been updated to match the new swiyu-verifier repository

-Thanky you all for your patience during the migration phase of the Generic Issuer- and Verifier-repositories and your constructive feedback how we might [improve the developer experience](https://github.com/swiyu-admin-ch/swiyu-verifier/issues/79).
+Thank you all for your patience during the migration phase of the Generic Issuer- and Verifier-repositories and your constructive feedback how we might [improve the developer experience](https://github.com/swiyu-admin-ch/swiyu-verifier/issues/79).
 It's also great to see how the community engages and how you help each other.